-iii.
-At the end of each day, temporary berms and pipe slope drains should be constructed along the top edge of the embankment to intercept surface runoff and convey it down the slope in a non-erosive manner to a sediment trapping device. v.
+Perform Phase 2 excavation, dress and stabilize.
+Overseed Phase 1 areas as necessary.
+Perform final phase excavation, dress and stabilize.
+Overseed previously seeded iii.
+At the end of each day, temporary berms and pipe slope drains should be constructed along the top edge of the embankment to intercept surface runoff and convey it down the slope in a non-erosive manner.

+Note: Once excavation has begun the operation should be continuous from grubbing through the completion of grading and placement of topsoil (if required) and permanent seed and mulch.
+Any interruptions int he operation of completing the operation out of the seeding season will necessitate the application of temporary stabilization.
+J. Incremental Stabilization of Embankments - Fill Slopes à sediment tràpping device.
 Construction sequence: Refer to Figure 4 (below).

-a.
 Excavate and stabilize all temporary swales, side ditches, or berms that will be used to divert runoff around the fill.
-Construct slope silt fence on low side of fill as shown in Figure 5, unless other methods shown on the plans address this area. b.
+Construct slope silt fence on low side of fill as shown in Figure 5, unless other methods shown on the plans address this area.
 Place Phase 1 embankment, dress and stabilize.
 Place Phase 2 embankment, dress and stabilize.